kieraliz/cse15l-lab-reports/lab-report-1-week-2.md

 Now that you are logged into the server, here are some commands to try in your terminal!

 #### cd
-The command *cd* ~ stands for Change Directory and is used to change the current directory to another directory.
+The command *cd* stands for Change Directory and is used to change the current directory to another directory.

 #### ls -lat
-The *ls* command is formatted *ls [options] [names]* and is used to list files.
+The *ls* command is used to list files.

-The following command:
-> ls -lat

-will list all files with their respective dates and times.
+The command *ls -lat* will list all files with their respective dates and times.
 This command may look like this: